LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Abstract

 \section{Abstract}

 Single-channel 3D reconstruction is widely used in fields such as robotics and medical imaging.
-While this line of work excels at reconstructing 3D geometry, the outputs are not colored 3D models, thus 3D colorization is required for visualization.
+While these methods are good at reconstructing 3D geometry, their outputs are typically uncolored 3D models, making 3D colorization necessary for visualization.
 Recent 3D colorization studies address this problem by distilling 2D image colorization models.
 However, these approaches suffer from an inherent inconsistency of 2D image models.
 This results in colors being averaged during training, leading to monotonous and oversimplified results, particularly in complex 360$^{\circ}$ scenes.
-In contrast, we aim to preserve color diversity by generating a new set of consistently colorized training views, thereby bypassing the averaging process.
-Nevertheless, eliminating the averaging process introduces a new challenge: ensuring strict multi-view consistency across these colorized views.
+In contrast, we aim to preserve color diversity by generating a new set of consistently colorized training views, thereby suppressing the averaging process.
+Nevertheless, mitigating the averaging process introduces a new challenge: ensuring strict multi-view consistency across these colorized views.
 To achieve this, we propose \ourmethod, a pipeline designed to preserve color diversity by eliminating this guidance-averaging process with a `Local-Global' approach: we partition the scene into subscenes and explicitly tackle both inter-subscene and intra-subscene consistency using a fine-tuned multi-view diffusion model.
-We demonstrate that our method achieves quantitatively and qualitatively more consistent and plausible 3D colorization on complex 360$^{\circ}$ scenes than existing methods, and validate its superior color diversity using a novel Color Diversity Index.
+We demonstrate our method achieves quantitatively and qualitatively more consistent and plausible 3D colorization on complex 360$^{\circ}$ scenes than existing methods.
+Project page is available at \url{https://yeonjin-chang.github.io/LoGoColor/}. \keywords{3D Colorization \and 360{$^\circ$} Scenes \and Multi-view Consistency \and Color Diversity Preservation}